Connork94/Writing-Style-NLP-Analysis/README.md

 The file Analysis Function Hyphenated Adj.py is a variation of the normal Analysis Function code.
 Hyphenated adjectives required a slightly different approach to process.

+## Read the analysis of the data here:

-find an R Shiny dashboard with data loaded here: https://connork.shinyapps.io/REHShinyFinal/
+## Find an R Shiny dashboard with data loaded here:
+https://connork.shinyapps.io/REHShinyFinal/